 - What is savory?
 Savory is a herb, similar to rosemary.
 You can get summer and winter savory, with the summer variety being sweeter, and winter having a slight bitter edge.
 Despite its name, winter savory grows all year round, and is an evergreen.

-- I can't get fresh savory, what can I use instead? ½ tbsp of dried savory will be fine.
+- I can't get fresh savory, what can I use instead? ½ tablespoon of dried savory will be fine.

 - I can't get dried savory either!
 What can I use?
 Rosemary!
-Either 1 tbsp fresh leaves, or ½ tbsp dried.
+Either 1 tablespoon fresh leaves, or ½ tablespoon dried.

 To store these pumpkin tots

 Once cooked, these pumpkin tots don't keep well, as they tend to go soggy if left for any length of time, so I recommend serving and eating immediately.
 (Oh, the hardship!)